We searched far and wide for a place in Australia to build a world class radio astronomy observatory.

 We found the perfect spot in the Murchison area of Western Australia, 700 kilometres northeast of Perth and in traditional Wajarri Yamaji country.

 It’s now home to our new Australian Square Kilometre Array Pathfinder telescope (ASKAP) and the Murchison Widefield Array telescope (MWA) led by Curtin University.
 It’s also a future site for the Square Kilometre Array (SKA) – the world’s largest and most ambitious international radio astronomy project ever realised.

-Wajarri Yamatji Elder and Australian TV personality Ernie Dingo was passing by recently, so we invited him in for a tour and a chat about the Murchison Radio-astronomy Observatory (MRO), situated on his ancestral and beloved homeland.
+Wajarri Yamaji Elder and Australian TV personality Ernie Dingo was passing by recently, so we invited him in for a tour and a chat about the Murchison Radio-astronomy Observatory (MRO), situated on his ancestral and beloved homeland.

-“This is where I come from [the Murchison], my home soil and I’m really glad the MRO is here to allow scientific visitors on Wajarri Yamatji ground.
+“This is where I come from [the Murchison], my home soil and I’m really glad the MRO is here to allow scientific visitors on Wajarri Yamaji ground.
 We are proud of our corner of the world, there are lots of secrets in the mid-west and it’s wonderful that this land has been adopted by scientists to unlock the secrets of the Universe.”

 Telescopes at the MRO will provide astronomers with the capability to answer fundamental questions about our Universe, such as the nature of cosmic magnetism and the evolution and formation of galaxies.

 Ernie is excited by the potential the facility brings to the local and global community; “It will inspire young people and further this part of the world.
 The antennas have a relatively small impact on the land, which is good from my point of view,” he said.

 Many partners have come together to create an Indigenous Land Use Agreement (ILUA) for the MRO to operate, and to ensure educational, social and economic benefits flow to the Wajarri Yamaji.